jrowny/react-absolute-grid/README.md

   * **sortProp** | default: 'sort' | The property to sort on
   * **itemWidth** | default: 128 | The width of an item
   * **itemHeight** | default: 128 | The height of an item
-  * **verticalMargin** | default: -1 | How much space between rows, -1 means the same as coumns spacing which is dynamically calculated
+  * **verticalMargin** | default: -1 | How much space between rows, -1 means the same as columns margin which is dynamically calculated based on width
   * **responsive** | default: false | If the container has a dynamic width, set this to true to update when the browser resizes
   * **animation** | default: 'transform 300ms ease' | The CSS animation to use on elements.
 Pass a blank string or `false` for no animation.
-  * **zoom** | default: 1 | Zooms the contents of the grid
+  * **zoom** | default: 1 | Zooms the contents of the grid, 1 = 100%
+  * **onMove** | default: fn(from, to) | This function is called when an item is dragged over another item.
+It is your responsibility to update the sort of all items.

 Creating a DisplayObject component
 ------
-Display objects must accept an item, style, and index property and apply the style to the root element in your render.
-Here's the simplest possible example:
+Display objects will receive item, style, and index property as properties.
+You must apply the style to the root element in your render.
+Here's the simplest possible example with drag and drop support:

+    'use strict';

     import React from 'react';
+    import BaseDisplayObject from '../lib/BaseDisplayObject.jsx';

-    export default class SampleDisplay extends React.Component {
+    export default class SampleDisplay extends BaseDisplayObject{

+      constructor() {
+        super();
+        //Only required if you want drag/drop support this.onDrag = super.onDrag.bind(this);
+        this.onMouseOver = super.onMouseOver.bind(this);
+      }

       render() {
+        //IMPORTANT: Without the style, nothing happens :( var itemStyle = super.getStyle.call(this);

-        return <div style={this.props.style}>{this.props.item.name}</div>;
+        return <div onMouseDown={this.onDrag} onMouseOver={this.onMouseOver} style={itemStyle}></div>;
       }
     }

-    SampleDisplay.propTypes = {
-      item: React.PropTypes.object,
-      style: React.PropTypes.object,
-      index: React.PropTypes.number
-    };

 ToDo:
 -----

- * Drag and Drop
+ * Improve Drag & Drop browser support and reliability
- * Zoom demo
- * Selection

 Browser Compatibility
 -----
 This component should work in all browsers that [support CSS3 3D Transforms](http://caniuse.com/#feat=transforms3d).
 If you need IE9 support you can modify it to use transform rather than transform3d.
 Pull requests welcome!

+Drag and Drop only works on IE11+ due to lack of pointer events, although there is a workaround coming soon.